OmBaval/Career-Prediction-Model/README.md

 ## Conclusion

 The model performs well, suggesting job role categories and roles based on the input features.
-PCA analysis provides insights into the dataset's structure.
+PCA analysis filed toprovides insights into the dataset's structure.
+Thus, the raw model without PCA is considered

 ## Author